David Lough: Amateur career

 A graduate of Green High School, Lough attended Mercyhurst College and played college baseball and college football for the Mercyhurst Lakers in the National Collegiate Athletic Association's Division II.
 For the baseball team, Lough recorded batting averages of .409 and .404 in his sophomore and junior years.
 As a wide receiver for the football team, Lough had 16 receptions for 223 yards in his junior year.

 Kansas City Royals

-Lough was drafted by the Kansas City Royals in the 11th round of the 2007 Major League Baseball Draft.
+Lough was drafted by the Kansas City Royals in the 11th round of the 2007 Major League Baseball draft.
 Lough made his major league debut September 1, 2012 against the Minnesota Twins.
 On June 11, 2013, Lough hit his first Major League home run off Detroit Tigers starter Max Scherzer.
-On June 30, 2013, Lough became only the fifth Royal to get four extra base hits in a game, joining George Brett, Hal McRae, Lonnie Smith and Johnny Damon.
+On June 30, 2013, Lough became only the sixth Royal to get four extra base hits in a game, joining George Brett, Hal McRae, Lonnie Smith, Johnny Damon and Jac Caglianone.
 His strong play in 2013 (.286 AVG with 5 HR's and 33 RBI over 96 games) helped him finish 8th in American League Rookie of the Year voting.